getditto/DittoSwiftTools/README.md

 **Configure Heartbeat**

 These are the values you need to provide to the Heartbeat:
-1. Id - Unique value that identifies the device
+1. `id` - Unique value that identifies the device.
-2. Interval - The frequency at which the Heartbeat will scrape the data
+2. `secondsInterval` - The frequency at which the Heartbeat will scrape the data.
-3. Meta Data (optional) - Any metadata you want to attach to this heartbeat.
+3. `metadata` (optional) - Any metadata you want to attach to this heartbeat.
-4. HealthMetricsProviders (optional) - Any `HealthMetricProvider`s you want to use with this heartbeat.
+4. `healthMetricsProviders` (optional) - Any `HealthMetricProvider`s you want to use with this heartbeat.
 These can be from DittoSwiftTools e.g. `BluetoothManager` from `DittoPermissionsHealth` or custom tools.
+5. `publishToDittoCollection` a flag to determine whether to publish the heartbeat data as a Ditto collection.
+Defaults to `true`.

 There is a `DittoHeartbeatConfig` struct you can use to construct your configuration.